davidnwright/fall-2018-planning/literary-terms-twine.md

 Personification is [[figurative language->Figurative Language]] that gives human traits (qualities, feelings, action, or characteristics) to animals, non-living objects, or ideas (like things, colours, qualities, even abstract ideals).

 See also: [[character->Character]]

 ---

+**Metaphor:**

+A metaphor is the juxtaposition of two (usually different) things that, when read together, come to mean something different and often provide a heightened [[image--Imagery]] in the mind of the reader.
+They often describe one thing in terms of another--using [[figurative language->Figurative Language]] to make the two things into one image.

+Some examples:

+<ul><li>The boat plows through the water--boats and plows are different, but the image of the boat plowing through the water is vivid when they are put together.</li>
+<li>That man is a toad--he's not literally a toad.
+But, when he is put together with one, we sure get a sense of his [[character->Character]].</li>

+Beware the separation of [[simile->Simile]] and metaphor; a simile is a kind of metaphor using like or as. [[Personification->Personification]] is another kind of metaphor.

+---

+**Simile:**

+A simile is a kind of [[metaphor->Metaphor]] that makes a comparison using the words "like" or "as."
+It is a type of [[figurative language->Figurative Language]] and as such attempts to heighten the impact of language and create a lasting [[image->Image]] or [[symbol->Symbol]].

+---

+**Point-of-View:**

+Point-of-View
+Definition:

+In the wise words of Oscar Wilde, "The optimist sees the doughnut; the pessimist the hole."

+Tossing the doughnuts aside for a moment (what? never!), we'd like to point out what Oscar is in fact pointing out: perspective is important.

+And that's where point of view comes in.
+Point of view is the perspective of a narrator or character.
+A narrator can write from different points of view, mainly first person or third person.

+Choosing the point of view is a big deal for an author, because the perspective from which a novel is narrated has a big impact on a reader's experience.
+If it's in the first person, for example, we get a limited view of the events; we don't get the full picture, but we do get to get to know a character quite well.
+If we're reading from a third person's perspective, we might get a bird's eye view, but we'll be a bit detached from the goings on.

+Of course, these are generalizations, and the effect of point of view is different for each book you read.
+But it's always something to consider.

+---